Meal Prep for the Whole Week in Just 1 Hour

 • Supports portion control and consistency

-Meal prepping is ideal for solo living—cook once, eat all week!
+Therefore, meal prepping is ideal for solo living—cook once, eat all week.

 • 4–5 airtight containers (preferably glass or BPA-free plastic)